 If you’re wondering how to use Microsoft Planner, it’s simple: team members can quite literally take tasks and drop them into corresponding buckets.
 Managers can delegate tasks between team members.

 It’s also very easy to keep track of project progress, too.
-Especially with an app that integrates with Office 365 like Project Central that shows you a broader scope of your project with visual dashboards.
+Especially with an app that integrates with Microsoft 365 like Project Central that shows you a broader scope of your project with visual dashboards.

 2. Task completion